Berkeley Changemaker: Human Health

 Each team will do several new interviews each week, lasting 10-30 minutes.
 The expectation for the number of new interviews depends on the team size: four-member teams do four, five-member teams do five, etc.

 Then comes the exciting part.
-Every other week your team will present to the rest of the class the results of your interviews:
+Every three weeks your team will present to the rest of the class the results of your interviews:

 1. Here’s what we thought… (hypothesis tested)